TheoSourget/DDSA_Sourget/reports/report.md

 ## What would you like to work on next ?
 * Continue on the detection of wrong references
-* Investigate evolution of performances over time and compare to number of citations
+* look for evolution of performances over time and compare to number of citations

 ## Where do you need help from Veronika ?
 * Discuss on the process
 * How to consider review paper ?

 ## Additional notes:
-* Idea for the website or another side project related: Track a research (as in the keyword section) or a paper (in citation section) and get an update every week/month of new papers in the research.
+* Idea from Juan Mateos-Garcia paper [(A narrowing of AI research?)](https://arxiv.org/abs/2009.10385): Private actors applications ?

-* Idea from Juan Mateos-Garcia paper (A narrowing of AI research?): Private actors applications ?
+* Idea for the website or another side project: Track a research (as in the keyword section) or a paper (as in citation section) and get an update every week/month of new papers in the research.

 ---